-Studies continue to uncover lifestyle factors and habits that alter breast cancer risk.
-Ongoing studies are looking at the effect of exercise, weight gain or loss, and diet on breast cancer risk.
+- Several studies are looking at the effect of exercise, weight gain or loss, and diet on risk.

-- Scientists are exploring how common gene variations may affect breast cancer risk.
-Each gene variant has only a modest effect in risk (10 to 20%), but when taken together they may potentially have a large impact.
+- Scientists are exploring how common gene variations (small changes in genes that are not as significant as mutations) may affect breast cancer risk.
+Gene variants typically have only a modest effect on risk, but when taken together they may potentially have a large impact.

-Potential causes of breast cancer in the environment have also received more attention in recent years.
+- Potential causes of breast cancer in the environment have also received more attention in recent years.
 While much of the science on this topic is still in its earliest stages, this is an area of active research.

-A large, long-term study funded by the National Institute of Environmental Health Sciences (NIEHS) is now being done to help find the causes of breast cancer.
+- A large, long-term study funded by the National Institute of Environmental Health Sciences (NIEHS) is now being done to help find the causes of breast cancer.
 Known as the Sister Study, it has enrolled 50,000 women who have sisters with breast cancer.
 This study will follow these women for at least 10 years and collect information about genes, lifestyle, and environmental factors that may cause breast cancer.
 An offshoot of the Sister Study, the Two Sister Study, is designed to look at possible causes of early onset breast cancer.
 To find out more about these studies, call 1-877-4-SISTER (1-877-474-7837) or visit the Sister Study website (www.sisterstudy.org).